mkarthick19/N26/README.md

 Design:

 Our application initiates a array of fixed size [in our case, it is 60].
-For each second, we aggregate all the valid transactions and store the item in that particular index.
 Each index in the array represents all the valid transactions that has happened in that particular second.

 POST:

-For every new transaction, once the input request is validated, we find the corresponding transaction index and create the new item (or) add to the existing transactions in that transaction index.
+For every new transaction, once the input request is validated, we find the corresponding transaction index and create the new item (or) add the transaction to the existing transactions in that particular transaction index.

-The time complexity is O(1), as it only put the valid transaction in the array (number of operations is constant)
+Time complexity is O(1), as it only put the valid transaction in the array (number of operations is constant)

 GET :

-In case of getting statistics, we aggregate all valid transactions indices and compute the statistics and returns it.
+In case of getting statistics, we aggregate all valid transactions that happened in the last 60 seconds and returns the result.

-Time Complexity is O(1), as fetching all valid transaction is constant [60 indices at max] and computing statistics is constant [60 indices at max]
+Time Complexity is O(1), as fetching all valid transactions is constant [60 indices at max] and computing statistics is constant [60 indices at max]

 DELETE: